When the LetsEncrypt ROOT certificate expired, I was unable to access it from an older OS, which was a problem

 Execution result

 PHP Warning: file_get_contents(): SSL operation failed with code 1.
-OpenSSL Error messages: error:14090086:SSL routines:SSL3_GET_SERVER_CERTIFICATE:certificate verify failed in "executed program" on line 3 PHP Warning: file_get_contents(): Failed to enable crypto in "Executed program" on line 3 PHP Warning: file_get_contents(https://sites using LetsEncrypt certificate/): failed to open stream: operation failed in "Executed program" on line 3 bool(false )
+OpenSSL Error messages: error:14090086:SSL routines:SSL3_GET_SERVER_CERTIFICATE:certificate verify failed in "The executed program" on line 3 PHP Warning: file_get_contents(): Failed to enable crypto in "The executed program" on line 3 PHP Warning: file_get_contents(https://site using LetsEncrypt certificate/): failed to open stream: operation failed in "The executed program" on line 3 bool(false)

-The problem does not occur when using the curl command or the php curl function.
+There is no problem if you use the curl command or the php curl function

-I think this is probably because the cryptographic communication related libraries used by the curl command include not only libssl.so.10 of the openssl series but also libssl3.so of the NSS series.
+This is probably because the cryptographic communication related libraries used by the curl command include not only the openssl-based libssl.so.10 but also the NSS-based libssl3.so

 ldd /usr/bin/curl | grep ssl